-Daniel Murphy is co-chair of the firm’s 110 lawyer litigation department and is a trial lawyer with more than 40 years of experience solving problems for clients both in and outside court.
+Daniel Murphy is a trial lawyer with more than 40 years of experience solving problems for clients both in and outside court.
 He has handled numerous trials and arbitrations arising out of a wide variety of factual and legal settings, with particular emphasis on real estate disputes.

 He was victorious in one of the last jury trials to be held in the Los Angeles County Superior Court at the onset of the pandemic and was also victorious in one of the first solely remote bench trials held in that court (which he has described in a new ABTL article).
 In 2018, he obtained complete victory in a jury trial in a mortgage fraud case in San Bernardino County Superior Court.
 He obtained a verdict of no liability in defense of a $100 million title insurance bad-faith claim after a seven-week jury trial in Orange County Superior Court.
 He is also successful in arbitrations, having obtained an arbitration award in favor of the plaintiff in a case involving a contract to distribute aviation parts in Europe and obtaining a defense judgement earlier this year in a fully remote securities arbitration.

 Daniel has a wealth of experience in real estate litigation of all sorts, including mortgage priority issues, landlord/tenant disputes, easement disputes, and title insurance defense and coverage.
 His clients include lenders, investors, owners, developers, title companies and others in the real estate industry.